schmouk/vcl/opencv-install.md

 Notice : For the developement of library **vcl**, we are currently using Microsoft Visual Studio Community 2022 (64-bit) in its Version 17.0.5 (*copyright 2021 Microsoft Corporation*).
-We strongly encourage students, families and Open Source devs who are developpng on Windows to use this framework on their favorite platforms.
-This release of this IDE takes big benefits from the Professinal version of this IDE and is released for free for those people and type of activities.
+We strongly encourage students, families and Open Source devs who are developping on Windows to use this framework on their favorite platforms.
+This release of this IDE takes big benefits from the Professional version of this IDE and is released for free for those people and type of activities.
 If your developements are profesionnal or for business purpose ones, then you **should** get a pro licence of Microsoft Visual Studio 2022 IDE.